Branding for Builders

 Here are the tips I give to product and marketing teams as they apply the brand pyramid model:

 - Product attributes.
-What are your product's features or components that consumers buy or use to enjoy the benefit of your product?
-In the early days of Netflix, it was 100,000 movies on DVD, with one-day delivery, no late fees, and a website where you built your queue.
-Today, it’s tens of thousands of streaming movies & TV shows and, increasingly, original content.
+What are the features or components of your product that consumers buy or use to enjoy the benefits of your product?
+In the early days of Netflix, there were 100,000 movies on DVD, with one-day delivery, no late fees, and a website where you built your queue.
+Today, Netflix has thousands of movies & TV shows and, increasingly, original content.
 Product attributes can and will change over time — that’s where the innovation happens.
 The other levels of the pyramid, however, stay relatively constant.

 - Product benefits.
 These are the same benefits from the first positioning model.
 Just make sure that the product attributes enable the product benefits.